ianding1/ian-nvimrc/README.md

 1. Extension **cpp** needs **ccls** to be installed in your system.
 MacOS users can install **ccls** with `brew install ccls`.
 2. Extension **bash** needs **bash-language-server** to be installed in your system.
 Install with `npm i -g bash-language-server`.

+## Issues

+1. **bash-language-server** cannot be installed under NodeJS 12.x on MacOS.
+Install an earlier version of NodeJS (like 8.x) solves the problem.